 - Say I take Start Law School Right and then I find I want law school tutoring.
 Is there a discount?
+Yes!
 We’re delighted to offer Start Law School Right students a 10% discount off of any future tutoring package.

 - How does the Platinum package one-on-one feedback work?
 If you select the Platinum package, you’ll work one-on-one with a Law School Toolbox tutor as you go through the course.
 At four specific points in the course, you’ll have a 30-minute call with your tutor to discuss your progress and answer any questions.
 (Of course, you’ll also get written feedback, just like any other Start Law School Right student.)
 Basically, you’ll have a personal guide and resource to consult to ensure you’re on track.